11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 Remain both polite and assertive during your conversation.
 Show them you respect and appreciate their time but that you also mean business.

-Never argue during a salary negotiation even if the person you are speaking to develops a bit of an attitude about the process.
+Never argue during a salary negotiation, even if the person you are speaking to develops a bit of an attitude about the process.
+Take the high road and keep things professional.

 5. Remain Confident

-Confidence can be heard over the phone but if you are meeting the hiring manager in person, look to dress well, clean yourself up, and act professionally.
+Always appear confident and positive regardless of how you feel.
+Confidence can be heard over the phone, but if you meet the hiring manager in person, look to dress well, clean yourself up, and act professionally.

 6. Understand Where The Company Sits Financially

 Do not bring up specific big wins or profit increases unless you had something to do with it.
 Asking for a raise in association for something you didn’t contribute to is unprofessional.
-If you did help in some way, by all means remind them of that fact.
+If you did help in some way, by all means, remind them of that fact.

 asking for higher salary